zekzekus/dotfiles/README.md

 ## VIM Configuration

+NOTE: I gave up on making config fully compatible with both Vim and Neovim because Neovim took a different path.
+So now Vim and Neovim configurations are maintained separately and Neovim part will be as much as possible in pure Lua.

+Some part of the information below might be outdated.
+I will try update it soon.

 My very personal Vim configuration.
 Some more details below.

 * Compatible with both [Vim >=8](https://www.vim.org/) and [Neovim](https://neovim.io/).